 - Ensure that your department/event SSU contact person will submit your technology request.

-- Identify a number where UIS can contact you if we have questions concerning your needs.
+- Identify a number where ITS can contact you if we have questions concerning your needs.

 - Ensure that you understand any associated charges for the use of University-owned technology based on the fee structure established, communicating an agreement to the charges that will be incurred.